 When it comes to all the countless ceremony styles out there, a romantic wedding theme may seem the most appropriate for a day filled with so much love and appreciation.
 Many couples have fallen head over heels for this dreamy aesthetic, and it's not hard to see why.

-To start off planning a big day that's heavy on the romance, look to romantic wedding venues that boast ethereal, fairytale vibes.
-Alfresco ceremonies in gorgeous gardens and receptions hosted in airy French chateaus undoubtedly convey a romantic wedding theme, but you can really turn any venue into a romantic oasis with lovely, delicate details.
-Start by sending out romantic wedding invitations featuring classic calligraphy, and go heavy on the florals with lush hanging installations and romantic wedding centerpieces.
-You can even serve a romantic wedding cake topped with garden-fresh flowers.
+To start off planning a big day that's heavy on romance, look to wedding venues that boast ethereal, fairy-tale vibes.
+Alfresco ceremonies in gorgeous gardens and receptions hosted in airy French chateaus undoubtedly convey the theme, but you can really turn any venue into a romantic oasis with lovely, delicate details.
+Start by sending out wedding invitations featuring classic calligraphy, and go heavy on the florals with lush hanging installations and romantic wedding centerpieces.
+You can even serve a wedding cake topped with garden-fresh flowers.

-For more romantic wedding decor, try a light and airy color palette and illuminate your celebration with plenty of flickering candlelight.
-The romantic wedding ideas are truly endless—and insanely beautiful.
+For more romantic wedding decor, try a light and airy color palette and illuminate your celebration with plenty of flickering candles.
+The options are truly endless—and insanely beautiful.

 Ready to fall in love?
 We tapped the minds of industry experts to help collect these romantic wedding ideas, featuring all things ethereal, floral, and delicate.
-Read on for our favorites for some seriously romantic inspiration.
+Read on for some seriously romantic inspiration.